Rubini (song)

-The song was written by Mahmoood, Dardust and Elisa, and produced by Dardust.
-It was included in Mahmood's second album Ghettolimpo and released as a radio single on 27 August 2021 by Island Records.
+"Rubini" (lit.
+'Rubies') is a song recorded by Italian singer Mahmood featuring Elisa.
+It was released on 27 August 2021 through Island Records, as the sixth and final single of Mahmood's second studio album Ghettolimpo.

 Background and composition

 The song, written and composed by the singer-songwriter with Elisa, tells the story of Mahmood's youth seen through the eyes of an adult: a troubled time in the family, the first relationships, the first adventures with friends.